lucia-auth/lucia/documentation/content/main/database/kysely.md

 ---
 _order: 0
 title: "Kysely"
+description: "Learn how to use Kysely with Lucia"
 ---

 An adapter for [Kysely SQL query builder](https://github.com/koskimas/kysely).
 This adapter currently supports [all 3 dialects officially supported by Kysely](https://github.com/koskimas/kysely#installation):